 From fast metabolism to slow metabolism to a broken metabolism, there are a lot of buzzwords in the fitness and nutrition industry when it comes to metabolism but what exactly do they mean, if anything at all?
-Here is everything that you need to know about your metabolism; what it is, how it works, and how to best support it through diet and lifestyle.
+Here is everything that you need to know about your metabolism and how it works.

 What is metabolism?